RV Camping Vs. Tent Camping: Pros And Cons

 During peak seasons, campgrounds can experience high occupancy rates, especially in popular tourist destinations.
 RV campground occupancy tends to be higher compared to tent camping, as RVs provide a more all-season and comfortable camping experience.
 This means that if you prefer RV camping and plan to visit popular locations during peak times, you may need to make reservations well in advance to secure a spot.
 Tent camping, on the other hand, often has more availability and flexibility, especially in campsites that cater specifically to tent campers.

-See also RV Camping With Kids: Fun Activities And Games For All Ages
+See also RV Camping With A Boat: Tips For Water-Based Adventures

 Peak season challenges